Emacs Chat: Bozhidar Batsov

 Sacha: Right.
 I love the fact that you have animated GIFs on your site showing all these little features.

 Bozhidar: Let me show you about the debugger.
 Now we see that we have a problem with the names.
-We can enable the Emacs Lisp debugging instrumentation for our function by doing C-u C-M-x.
-Now when we invoke this function again, we are dropped in the debugger.
-I don't think that it is obvious, but here you can see the Edebug manual.
+We can enable the Emacs Lisp debugging instrumentation for our function by doing C-u C-M-x

-Bozhidar: Yes and we can quit of course the debugger with q.
+.
 I think that it's a great tool and more people should be using it.
 For some reason, it is extremely unknown.
 Often when I get bug reports on some of my projects, I have to tutor the users quickly how they can instrument and debug that code.
 I really wish it was a more popular tool.
 This is enough about debugging.

-Sacha: Yes.
-It's really one of those things that will help people get to that intermediate-advanced level.
-If they become comfortable with using C-h f to look at the source code of a function – find-function will also do that and then use Edebug to explore how it works and then report bugs, or tweak it, or whatever… It's a great way to learn more about Emacs from the source code itself.
+will also do that and then use Edebug to explore how it works and then report bugs, or tweak it, or whatever… It's a great way to learn more about Emacs from the source code itself.

 Bozhidar: By the way, now that you mentioned going quickly to the source code of a function, most people will do this.
-They would do C-h f, the name of the function.
+They would do C-h f

 Sacha: I do that.

-Sacha: Oh, C-f is an excellent binding.
-So, C-h C-f is a great binding for find function.
+is a great binding for find function.
 Okay, I think I can do that.
 And I'm thinking you use SLIME as well to make it easier to navigate symbols when you're in Emacs Lisp?

-Bozhidar: Yes but I'm not using SLIME.
-I'm using the elisp-slime-nav package by Steve Purcell.
+package by Steve Purcell.
 It is very cool but emulates a small portion of functionality provided by SLIME.
-It is mostly useful to jump to the definition of functions with M-., but this is something concealed…
+It is mostly useful to jump to the definition of functions with M-.

 Sacha: That's in maphash, yes.
 Maybe something else.